amosyuen/ha-tplink-deco/README.md

 Turn off this config option if your browser gives you a warning that the SSL certificate is self-signed when you visit the router host IP in your browser.

+### Timeout Error Retry Count

+How many times to retry timeout errors for one request.
+You can increase this if you get a lot of timeout errors from your router.

 ### Disable new entities

 If you prefer new entities to be disabled by default: